 I was 14 when I got my Star Trek ‘beam me-up Scotty moment’.
 It was 1972 when I saw the Black feminist activist Angela Davis on TV.
 Defiant, beautiful and strong with her signature afro and arm held aloft in the proud Black power salute.
 I was hooked.
 The struggle for racial justice would become my burning path and YES, a woman can do it!
 I migrated to England, got my PhD and wrote the book Young Female and Black exposing the racism Caribbean girls like me faced in British schools – I never looked back!

 Whatever is your back story that brought you to academia, being a professor is not a random career.
-It takes tenacity, strategic focus, publications and lots of late nights and tears.
+It takes tenacity, strategic focus, publications and resilience.
 To make it there are 3 vital things you need to know.

 First: Build your Passion.